Warrnambool - South

 Warrnambool - South has limited levels of nearby infrastructure activity, ranking in the 0thth percentile nationally

-AreaSearch has identified 16 infrastructure projects that could impact the area's performance.
-Notable ones include Former Saleyards Site Precinct Plan, Fairy Street Mixed-Use Development, Warrnambool Surf Life Saving Club Redevelopment, and Warrnambool Base Hospital Redevelopment.
-The following list details those expected to have the most relevance.
+AreaSearch has identified 16 projects that could impact the area, with key ones being Former Saleyards Site Precinct Plan, Fairy Street Mixed-Use Development, Warrnambool Surf Life Saving Club Redevelopment, and Warrnambool Base Hospital Redevelopment.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.